olasunkanmi04/checkly-code-challenge/README.md

 ## Code the UI interface

-### Component base approach
+### Component-base approach

 I split the UI into components.
-I made the left panel a component, the step recorder a component and the form a component.
+I made the left panel, the step recorder and the form individual components.
-This will make the various components reusable in the future and with every components being a single file it makes code readablility easier
+This will make the various components reusable in the future and with every components being a single file it makes code readablility easier.

 ### SCSS for styling

 I installed sass-loader and node-sass loader to enable me use SCSS.
-I stuck to styling in individual components instead of creating a styling sheet because it's a small project that don't need so much of unnecessary files that I could do away with.
+I stuck to styling in individual components instead of creating a style sheet, because, it's a small project that don't need so much of unnecessary files that I could do away with.
 I also used the BEM stylying methodology to enable a self explanatory class naming convenention.

 ## Code the functionalities

 I created an interaction between the components using `props` and `$emit`.
-I introduced a couple of variables in the root component, App.vue
+I then introduced a couple of variables in the root component, `App.vue`

 #### startRecording: